Wednesday, November 27, 2019

 Tuesday, March 12, 2019

 I think I mentioned in a previous post that my favorite 'vacation destination' is the Disney parks.
-Ever since my family's last trip to Walt Disney World in 2011, several family members (including me) have been putting aside money for a return trip.
-My third sister, A., has been lobbying for our next family trip to Disney to be during the winter holiday season.
+Ever since my family's last trip to Walt Disney World in 2011, several family members, including myself, have been putting aside money for a return trip.
+My third sister, A., had been lobbying for our next family trip to Disney to be during the winter holiday season.
 From what I understand, the Disney parks really go all out for Christmas.
 Well, it looks like A. might be getting her wish.
 Barring any unforeseen events or expenses, the next family trip is tentatively scheduled for the beginning of December 2019.
 I think I'll be riding up and down on that wave of anticipation for the rest of the year, especially since my birthday is also in early December.
 How cool would it be to spend my birthday in one of my all-time favorite places?

 That's when I came up with a crazy idea.
 What if, instead of buying keychains at the park, I tried to save myself some money in the long run by going online and searching for Disney parks souvenir keychains at a discount on the secondary market?
 I know I stated in a previous post that I don't buy a lot of keychains online, mostly due to shipping costs.
-However I figured there was no harm in looking around.
-Online 'window shopping' wouldn't cost me anything but my time, and if I couldn't find anything at a price I was willing to pay then I could just log off empty-handed.
+However, I figured there was no harm in looking around.
+Online 'window shopping' wouldn't cost me anything but my time, and if I couldn't find anything at a price I was willing to pay, then I could just log off empty-handed.

 This Lego Star Wars Princess Leia keychain probably didn't come from the parks either, although there was a Lego store located in a shopping district at the Walt Disney World resort the last time I visited.
-However, I'm fairly sure the Star Wars franchise didn't officially join the Disney 'family' until more recently than that.
-Still, now that the Star Wars films are produced by Disney, Leia should totally count as a Disney princess.
+However, I'm fairly sure that the Star Wars franchise didn't officially join the Disney 'family' until more recently than that.
+Still, now that the Star Wars films are being produced by Disney, Leia should totally count as a Disney princess.

 This letter T monogram keychain was originally made for the Disney parks.
-It says so on the back.
+It says so plainly on the back.

-Next we have a Walt Disney World 25th anniversary keychain.
+Next, we have a Walt Disney World 25th anniversary keychain.

 This next keychain depicts Disney's famous Partners statue, with Walt Disney and Mickey Mouse holding hands.

 I'm not sure if this coin purse keychain is actually from the Disney parks, but I doubt it.
-Other keychains I've seen from the parks that have fabric labels will say 'Disney Parks Authentic', or something similar.
-The fabric label on the inside of this coin purse keychain says 'Mickey Unlimited'.
+Other keychains that I've seen from the parks with fabric labels will say "Disney Parks Authentic", or something similar.
+The fabric label on the inside of this coin purse keychain says "Mickey Unlimited".
 According to the online listing, the seller attributed the design on this keychain to artist Andy Warhol.
 I'm not sure how accurate that information is, but I do like the design.

 Signed, Treesa